FATCA Registration Requirements

 - the PIC does not maintain any reportable accounts as defined in the FATCA Regulations

 Qualifying PICs would be required to file its FATCA return annually using the simplified AEOI registration and reporting form.

 How to notify IRAS of a Trustee-Documented Trust (TDT)?
-NEW

 A Trustee-Documented Trust qualifies as a Non-Reporting FI because the trustee of the trust is a Reporting SGFI and the trustee undertakes the due diligence and reporting obligations of the trust.
 A TDT need not apply to register with IRAS for FATCA purposes.